 During friendly matches and most amateur tournaments padel matches are played without an umpire.
 The qualifying rounds of World Padel Tour don’t have a referee either.
 This means that the players will have to judge certain things themselves in an amicable manner.
 Let’s talk about some of these things to keep an eye out for and how to behave.

-At the start of the match it is usual to wish the other players a good match, and at the end all players are expected to approach the net and shake hands amicably, with both sides congratulating the others and thanking them for the match.
+- At the start of the match, it is usual to wish the other players a good match, and at the end, all players are expected to approach the net and shake hands amicably, with both sides congratulating the others and thanking them for the match.

 - Each player is responsible for all decisions in her half of the Court.
 She should be completely honest on all “calls” but, if in doubt, she should give her opponent the benefit of the doubt and play the ball as good.
-You should not play a let.

 - It is your obligation to call all balls on your side, to help your opponent make calls when the opponent requests it, and to call against yourself (with the exception of a first service) any ball that you clearly see out on your opponent’s side of the net.

 - Any “out”, “let” or “fault” call must be made immediately (ie. made before either an opponent has hit the return or the return has gone out of play); otherwise the ball continues in play.
 “Calls” must be verbal and clearly audible to the opponent, followed by a signal if necessary.
 “Lets” may be called by any of the participating players.

 - When returning service, the partner of the receiver should generally call the service line for her.